e271828e/Flight.jl/docs/notes/design/framework_decisions.md

 **Status.** ratified

-**Position.** Trim problem spelling: decisions/guess/bounds as same-shaped all-`Float64` NamedTuples (service packs/unpacks by field order);
-`TrimParameters` a plain user struct; assignment = the pure `trim_condition` fragment function; reads declared via `deriv`/`output` selectors compiled to a stack NamedTuple reader; user returns a residual *vector* (physically scaled NamedTuple) — trim = nonlinear least squares on $r(d)$ with exact AD Jacobians (Dual activation seeded through the `T`-generic assignment math), per-residual tolerances, unbalanced-equation failure reports, graceful non-squareness,
+**Position.** A trim problem is spelled as a residual *vector*: the user returns a physically scaled NamedTuple, making trim a nonlinear least squares on $r(d)$ with exact AD Jacobians, the Dual activation seeded through the `T`-generic assignment math.

+- Decisions, guess and bounds are same-shaped all-`Float64` NamedTuples, which the service packs and unpacks by field order; `TrimParameters` is a plain user struct.
+- Assignment is the pure `trim_condition` fragment function, and reads are declared via `deriv`/`output` selectors compiled to a stack NamedTuple reader.
-$\partial r / \partial d$ as free control-effectiveness data;
+- The vector formulation carries per-residual tolerances, unbalanced-equation failure reports, graceful non-squareness, and $\partial r / \partial d$ as free control-effectiveness data.
-analytic-elimination doctrine (`θ_constraint`, by-construction filter/actuator
+- The analytic-elimination doctrine (`θ_constraint`, by-construction
-equilibria) preserved verbatim as user math; derivative-free scalar fallback = service squares the residuals (today's BOBYQA as degenerate case);
+  filter/actuator equilibria) is preserved verbatim as user math.
+- The derivative-free scalar fallback is the service squaring the residuals, today's BOBYQA as the degenerate case.
-recorded-unbuilt: closed-loop trim via $h(z) - z$ scratch residuals, ground static equilibrium as another problem value.
+- Recorded unbuilt: closed-loop trim via $h(z) - z$ scratch residuals, and ground static equilibrium as another problem value.

 **Spec.** [§14.7][s14-7]